Buzz Miller: Later years

 In 1978, Miller was a founding member and reconstructionist of the American Dance Machine, a company and briefly a school devoted to preserving the great dance numbers from Broadway and television shows.
 He was responsible for restaging Carol Haney's choreography for "Me and My Girl," first presented on The Ed Sullivan Show in 1962.
 He also taught master dance classes at many universities in the United States.
 He was regarded as one of the leading teachers of jazz dance in the country.

+Personal life

 Openly gay for most of his life, Miller had a five-year liaison with Jerome Robbins in the 1950s.
 Thereafter, in 1957, he met Alan Groh and began a relationship that lasted for some thirty years, until Groh's death in 1996.
 Miller himself died of emphysema in Manhattan in 1999.
 He was 76 years old.

 His archives and papers are held in the Jerome Robbins Dance Division of the New York Public Library for the Performing Arts at Lincoln Center.